jaldabaoth-code/Spring/README.md

 1. Clone the repo from GitHub : `git clone git@github.com:jaldabaoth-code/Spring.git`
 2. Enter the directory : `cd Spring`
-3. Create a database and fill all information in `application.properties`
+3. Create a database and fill all information in <b>application.properties</b>
 4. Run <b>`WildAndWizardApplication`</b>
 5. Go to <b>localhost:8080</b> with your favorite browser